 Main Differences Between Inductors and Chokes

 Many applications rely on inductors.
 When the inductor offers signal filtering, it is considered a choke.
 Although the two may seem interchangeable, there are several distinctions between them.
 Inductors can generate magnetic fields and can also store energy within magnetic fields.
-A choke's primary purpose is to remove AC currents and convert the current to DC.
+A choke's primary purpose is to remove AC current and pass DC current.
 Radiofrequency (RF) chokes rely on increasingly larger inductor sizes to block low-frequency signals.

 Inductors and Chokes From Triad Magnetics